jpype-project/jpype/doc/userguide.rst

 The JVM takes over the standard fault handlers resulting in unusual behavior if Python handlers are installed.
 As part of normal operations the JVM will trigger a segmentation fault when starting and when interrupting threads.
-Pythons faulthandler can intercept these operations thus reporting extraneous fault messages or preventing normal JVM operations if Python handles it.
-When operating with JPype, Python faulthandler module should be disabled.
+Pythons fault handler can intercept these operations thus reporting extraneous fault messages or preventing normal JVM operations if Python handles it.
+When operating with JPype, Python fault handler module should be disabled.

 This is particularly a problem for running under pytest as the first action it performs is to take over the error handlers.
 This can be disabled by adding